bkuciel/Get-UnifiedAuditLog/README.md

 # Get-UnifiedAuditLog

+## Edit
+15.03.2023: Seems that it's no longer possible to query logs older than 90 days

 ## Synopsis

 Gets events from the Office 365 unified audit log and outputs them into the pipeline.
 Logs can be searched up to 365 days back from current day.

-This project has been forked from [counteravtive/Get-UnifiedAuditLog](https://github.com/counteractive/Get-UnifiedAuditLog) with modification of allowed time of logs that can be retrived - 365 days before the current date.
+This project has been forked from [counteravtive/Get-UnifiedAuditLog](https://github.com/counteractive/Get-UnifiedAuditLog) **with modification of allowed time of logs that can be retrived - 365 days before the current date.**

 It seems that Microsoft has not announced such possibility and regarding to Microsoft documentation logs can be searched only up to 90 days back from the current day.

-## Edit
-15.03.2023: Seems that it's no longer possible to query logs older than 90 days

 ## Description